man-is-h/LaserTransmission/README.md

-# lifi
+# Laser Transmission
-Data transmission using a laser.
+Data transmission using a laser using OOK.